inception-health/platform-technical-challenge/readme.md

 Your AWS credentials give you admin access to a sandbox account.
 You may use any resources you find appropriate.

 You have access to an existing hosted zone in route53.
 The zone id is `Z07252961CXXYMJEGGB16` and the zone name is `jake-sandbox.ihengine.com`.
-Please do not buy and/or register a new domain.
+Please do not buy and/or register a new domain or create a new hosted zone.

 ### Application

-There is an application in the `app/` folder in the root of this repository.
+There is a typescript code base in the `app/` folder in the root of this repository.
 It exports two functions, `checkin` and `backend` from `index.ts`. `checkin` creates a record in dynamodb that represents a patient checking in. `backend` reads the records in dynamodb and returns a JSON encoded message representing the latest checkin time for the known patients.

-These functions can be invoked directly from lambda but there is also an express implementation in `express.ts`.
+These functions can be invoked directly from lambda or using the express implementation in `express.ts`.

-There are two Dockerfiles.
+There are two Dockerfiles provided for your convenience.
 First, `Dockerfile.lambda` is for use with lambdas.
-Second is `Dockerfile.express` which will startup an express server on port 3000 or the port specified by the environment variable `PORT`.
+Second is `Dockerfile.express` which will startup an express server on port 3000.

 #### Using the applications

-You may want to invoke these functions from a web server directly or you may want to set these functions up as lambda handlers.
-There are some included dockerfiles to make things easier but you don't have to use them.
+The functions are fairly simple and written in typescript.
+Please feel free to read the code to help make sense of things.

+##### AWS Credentials

+We use the aws-sdk in the application and so it expects credentials to be made available using one of the standard mechanisms provided by AWS.

+`checkin` will need write access to the dynamodb table.

+`backend` will need read access to the dynamodb table.
+It will also need to be able to describe the table.

+##### Environment variables

+Both functions need the same environment variables no matter how you run the application.

+* `DYNAMO_TABLE_NAME` - Required.
+The name of the dynamodb table to read from or write to.
+* `REGION` - Optional.
+The aws region in which the dynamodb table exists.
+Can be omitted if your chosen credentials provider will handle it for you.

-##### Lambda Handlers
+##### Running Locally

-You can build and run the lambda handlers locally using
+**Lambda Handlers**

 ```
 cd app/
 docker build -t lambda-handler -f Dockerfile.lambda .
 docker run --rm -d -p 8080:8080 \
+  -e DYNAMO_TABLE_NAME=ExampleCdkStack-challengedynamotableD8B7A7F0-JOGVCB23S70N \
   -e REGION=us-east-1 \
   -e AWS_PROFILE=sandbox-jake \
-  -e DYNAMO_TABLE_NAME=ExampleCdkStack-challengedynamotableD8B7A7F0-JOGVCB23S70N \
   -v $HOME/.aws/:/root/.aws/:ro \
   lambda-handler index.backend
 curl -X POST http://localhost:8080/2015-03-31/functions/function/invocations -H 'Content-Type: application/json' -d '"{}"' | python3 -m json.tool
 ```

-##### Express Webserver

-You can build and run the express webserver locally using
+**Express Webserver**

 ```
 cd app/
 docker build -t express-app -f Dockerfile.express .
 docker run --rm -d -p 3000:3000 \
+  -e DYNAMO_TABLE_NAME=ExampleCdkStack-challengedynamotableD8B7A7F0-JOGVCB23S70N \
   -e REGION=us-east-1 \
   -e AWS_PROFILE=sandbox-jake \
-  -e DYNAMO_TABLE_NAME=ExampleCdkStack-challengedynamotableD8B7A7F0-JOGVCB23S70N \
-  -e PORT=3000 \
   -v $HOME/.aws/:/root/.aws/:ro \
   express-app
 ```